skyrocket-qy/distributed-system-knowledge/consistency-models/strong-consistency/README.md

 -   **Financial Systems:** Banking applications, stock trading platforms, and payment gateways require strong consistency to ensure accurate transaction processing and prevent data anomalies.
 -   **Distributed Databases with Consensus (e.g., Google Spanner, CockroachDB, etcd, ZooKeeper):** These systems use algorithms like Paxos or Raft to ensure that all replicas agree on the order of operations, providing strong consistency guarantees across distributed nodes.
 -   **Critical Business Applications:** Any application where data integrity and immediate visibility of changes are paramount, such as inventory management or reservation systems.

+## Related Concepts

+-   **Consistency Models:** Strong consistency is the strictest consistency model, guaranteeing that all clients see the same, most up-to-date version of the data at all times.
+[Explore other Consistency Models](../README.md).

+-   **Eventual Consistency:** In stark contrast, eventual consistency prioritizes availability and performance over immediate consistency, allowing for temporary inconsistencies that eventually resolve.
+[Compare with Eventual Consistency](../eventual-consistency/README.md).

+-   **Sequential Consistency:** Sequential consistency is a specific form of strong consistency that ensures all operations appear to execute in some sequential order, and operations from a single process maintain their program order.
+[Learn more about Sequential Consistency](../sequential/README.md).

+-   **Distributed Consensus:** Strong consistency is often achieved through distributed consensus algorithms (e.g., Paxos, Raft), which enable a group of nodes to agree on a single value or order of operations despite failures.
+[Understand Distributed Consensus](../../distributed-consensus/README.md).

+-   **Synchronous Data Replication:** Synchronous replication is a primary mechanism for implementing strong consistency, as it ensures that all replicas acknowledge an update before the transaction is considered committed.
+[Explore Synchronous Data Replication](../../data-replication/sync/README.md).

+-   **Fault Tolerance:** While strong consistency provides robust data guarantees, it can sometimes come at the cost of availability during network partitions or node failures, requiring careful design of fault tolerance strategies.
+[Understand Fault Tolerance](../../fault-tolerance/README.md).